Jiang-JC/2D-KSE-RL/README.md

 ```

 ## Train
-Select the "Navigation_2DKSE" folder for task of navigating towards a fixed goal point, or select the "Identification_2DKSE" folder the task of identifying fixed points, and then
+Select the "Navigation_2DKSE" folder for the task of navigating towards a fixed goal point, or select the "Identification_2DKSE" folder for the task of identifying fixed points, then

 ```
 python Main.py